 - II.
-Rule 4.2 of the Trust Deed and Rules dated 22 March 1983 says the following in respect of late retirement: - "(I) A member who having remained in service after pension date ceases to be in service shall be entitled to a pension commencing on the day following such cessation and continuing during the remainder of his life - (2) The yearly amount of the pension payable under 4.2 (1) shall be the smaller of the relevant maximum and that of the pension to which he would have been entitled if he had ceased to be in service at pension date increased by such amount as the Trustee after consulting the actuary determines to be appropriate" - 12.
-Rule 4.5 (3)(iii) of the Trust Deed and Rules dated 4 October 1999 says:

-"if the pension begins after the day following Pension Date its amount shall be increased by such amount (if any) as the Trustee (after consulting the Actuary) determines to be appropriate"
+Rule 4.2 of the Trust Deed and Rules dated 22 March 1983 says the following in respect of late retirement: - "(I) A member who having remained in service after pension date ceases to be in service shall be entitled to a pension commencing on the day following such cessation and continuing during the remainder of his life - (2) The yearly amount of the pension payable under 4.2 (I) shall be the smaller of the relevant maximum and that of the pension to which he would have been entitled if he had ceased to be in service at pension date increased by such amount as the Trustee after consulting the actuary determines to be appropriate" - 12.
+Rule 4.5 (3)(iii) of the Trust Deed and Rules dated 4 October 1999 says: - "if the pension begins after the day following Pension Date its amount shall be increased by such amount (if any) as the Trustee (after consulting the Actuary) determines to be appropriate"

-Summary of Dr Levinson's position
+Summary of Mr Atkinson's position

-Dr Levinson has asked for details and copies of the Rules which allowed the calculation method and factors to be changed and cover his situation.
-The Rules dated 4 October 1999 have a disclaimer on the first page which says:

-"Sections 2 to 5 of the Rules (together with the definitions relevant to those Sections in Section 1) set out the benefit structure applicable to and in respect of Members in Service on or after 4 October 1999.
-Different

-- benefits may be applicable to and in respect of Members who left before that date." - 13.
-As Dr Levinson left service before 4 October 1999 these Rules would not be applicable to him.
-The Trustee has provided a copy of the Thorn EMI Rules dated 22 March 1983 but Dr Levinson was contributing from 1 June 1985 to 30 June 1999. - 14.
-Dr Levinson says that the Deferred Entitlement Statement he received in 2006 set out clearly the manner by which his pension would increase in late retirement.
+- 13. Mr Atkinson has asked for details and copies of the Rules which allowed the calculation method and factors to be changed used but despite repeated requests has not been provided with the Rules that cover his situation.
+The Rules dated 4 October 1999 have a disclaimer on the first page which says: - "Sections 2 to 5 of the Rules (together with the definitions relevant to those Sections in Section I) set out the benefit structure applicable to and in respect of Members in Service on or after 4 October 1999.
+Different benefits may be applicable to and in respect of Members who left before that date." - 14.
+As Mr Atkinson left service before 4 October 1999 these Rules would not be applicable to him.
+The Trustee has provided a copy of the Thorn EMI Rules dated 22 March 1983 but Mr Atkinson was contributing from 2 October 1969 to 20 May 1983. - 15.
+Mr Atkinson says that the Deferred Entitlement Statement he received in 2007 set out clearly the manner by which his pension would increase in late retirement.
 There were no qualifications that the benefits were subject to the Trust Deed and Rules.
-Furthermore Dr Levinson does not see where the wording of Rule 4.5 (3) (iii) allows the Trustee to backdate the calculations to age 60, ignoring and overriding the earlier calculation method. - 15.
-Dr Levinson has noted from the report on factors produced by the Actuary that he recommended a change to the method for calculating the late retirement increase.
-This was to bring the calculation method into line with the expectation that the benefits would be secured with an insurance company within five years. - 16.
-Also following input from the Pensions Advisory Service he believes that the Trustee has a legal duty to disclose the change in the late retirement pension calculation method from annual compounding of all components and this may also be a material alteration under the Disclosure of Information Regulations.
-Dr Levinson also says that the Trustee should not be allowed to change the method retrospectively and they have failed to carry out their general trustee duties of care and acting in his best interests.
-If he had been given prior notice of the change then he would have been able to assess the best course of action. - 17.
-Dr Levinson has also noted from the meeting minutes supplied that the Actuary deliberately took the more pessimistic short term view of investments, due to the apparent need to wrap up the transfer in the shortest period of time. - 18.
-There was also a deliberate withholding from pensioners of critical information on the effects of the agreement the Trustee had forged with Citigroup and PIC, which would adversely affect the deferred pensioners (late retirees).
+Furthermore Mr Atkinson does not see that the wording of Rule 4.5(3)(iii) allows the Trustee to backdate the calculation to age 60 ignoring and overriding the earlier calculation method. - 16.
+Mr Atkinson has noted from the report on factors produced by the Actuary that he recommended a change to the method for calculating the late retirement increase.
+This was to bring the calculation method into line with the expectation that the benefits would be secured with an insurance company within five years. - 17.
+Also following input from the Pensions Advisory Service Mr Atkinson believes that the Trustee has a legal duty to disclose the change in the late retirement pension calculation method from annual compounding of all components and that this may also be a material alteration under the Disclosure of Information Regulations.
+The Trustee should not be allowed to change the method retrospectively. - 18.
+Mr Atkinson has also noted from the meeting minutes supplied that the Actuary deliberately took the more pessimistic short term view of investments, due to the apparent need to wrap up the transfer in the shortest period of time.

+19. There was also a deliberate withholding from pensioners of critical information on the effects of the agreement the Trustee had forged with Citigroup and PIC, which would adversely affect the deferred pensioners (late retirees).

-Summary of Trustee's position
+Summary of the Trustee's position